Selmeny/MovieCatalog/README.md

-# MovieCatalog
+# Movie Catalog App
 My second android project used as a submission for dicoding academy.
 This project mainly worked on API, database, and scheduled works.
 Widget and notification also are added for extra features.

-Here are the main things that i learned to use in this project:
+Here are the main features that i use in this project:
 - API
 - JSON objects
 - Database (SQlite)